+Term Definition

-Term Definition , , , , , , , , , , , , , , , , , , , When a customer or representative asks that MA benefits be stopped.
+When a customer or representative asks that MA benefits be stopped.

+inal MA benefils be slopped.

 Proof includes:

 - Signed statement asking for benefits to be stopped;

 - Documented telephone request; or

 - Electronic record in HEAplus.

 When the customer or representative asks that MA benefits be stopped immediately, benefits stop effective the date the action is taken.